-4.1.5.
-Availability of MPF (containing) concepts in the international release
+Availability of MPF (containing) concepts in the international edition

-This class forms part of the medicinal product content provided in the international release.
+This class forms part of the medicinal product content provided in the international edition.

 A concept at this level with the open world view does not correspond to any concept currently in the IDMP suite of standards.